 Medical Malpractice – The Basics

-As an experienced Los Angeles birth injury accident lawyer – including those who practice at The Cohen Injury Law Group, P.C. – can explain in greater detail, medical malpractice (sometimes referred to as medical negligence) occurs when a healthcare professional and/or healthcare facility fail to provide the level of care owed to a patient per professional standards and that patient suffers physical harm as a result of that failure.
+As an experienced birth injury accident lawyer – including those who practice at The Cohen Injury Law Group, P.C. – can explain in greater detail, medical malpractice (sometimes referred to as medical negligence) occurs when a healthcare professional and/or healthcare facility fail to provide the level of care owed to a patient per professional standards and that patient suffers physical harm as a result of that failure.

 For example, say that a mother has been laboring for hours and a reasonably competent obstetrician would order a C-section to relieve both mother and baby from a developing risk of significant harm.
 Instead, the attending obstetrician uses forceps and a vacuum apparatus, injuring both mother and baby in the process.
 This isn’t “just an accident” because “any birth scenario is fraught with inherent risk.”
 This is an example of medical malpractice.
 Instead of following a professionally acceptable standard of care for the patients in question, the attending obstetrician provided substandard care and patients were hurt as a result of their decision-making.